cmubig/Frida/README.md

     [--simulate] Run in only simulation
     [--use_cache] Use cached calibration files.
-Necessary if --simulation [--cache_dir path] Where the cached calibration files are stored if using them [--max_height int] Height of the sim. canvases.
+Necessary if --simulation [--cache_dir path] Where the cached calibration files are stored if using them [--render_height int] Height of the sim. canvases.
 Decrease for CUDA memory errors.
 Default 256 [--num_papers int] Number of full sheets of paper to fill with training brush strokes (30 per paper) [--n_colors int] Number of discrete paint colors to use [--use_colors_from path] If specified, use K-means to get paint colors from this image.
-Default None [--num_strokes int] The desired number of strokes in the painting [--n_stroke_models int] Number of different trained param2stroke models to use and randomly sample from [--adaptive] Use the perception for replanning
+Default None [--num_strokes int] The desired number of strokes in the painting [--adaptive] Use the perception for replanning
     [--strokes_before_adapting int] # strokes to perform before replanning [--remove_prop float] proportion of strokes exectued from plan to remove when replanning